Chiflow.com

 by Gerald A. Sharp

-Animated picture of an application of Baguazhang "Golden Pheasant Spreads Wings."
+Animated picture of an application of Baguazhang "Golden Pheasant Spreads Wings" and "Remove the Flowers Joined to the Trees."
 This application is from the Jiang Rong Qiao system of Nei Jia kung fu, which includes Xingyiquan, Baguazhang and a version of Taijiquan.

 Baguazhang and Pa Kua Chang are different English translation schemes for the same "Eight Trigrams Palm" martial art.